-Steve on guitar CropSteve Klingaman is a guitarist, singer-songwriter, and producer with an ear for American roots.
-Born in Chicago, his credits include a solo stint in New Orleans, the 70’s indie-folk band Harlequin in Montreal, the San Diego-based alt-rock band Streetlife, and the San Francisco-based Beat Freaks and Body Politic.
-His songwriting is influenced by the study of poetics with poets like Diane DiPrima and Robert Duncan.
-He currently writes and records in his own NoName Studio and operates Humuncules Music, a micro-sized music production and publishing company.
+Steve Klingaman is a guitarist, singer-songwriter and producer with an ear for American roots.
+Born in Chicago, his credits include a solo debut in New Orleans, the 70’s indie-folk band Harlequin in Montreal, Hard Times – also in Montreal, the San Diego-based alt-rock band Streetlife, and the San Francisco-based Beat Freaks and Body Politic.

 His first band in the sixth grade learned the ropes with classic garage fare like “Hey Joe,” “House of the Rising Sun,” and “I’ve Got My Mojo Working.”
-At 19, went to New Orleans with his acoustic guitar and a jones to gig.
+At 19, he went to New Orleans with his acoustic guitar and a jones to gig.
 He landed one at 2 a.m. at the Wrong Place Saloon in the French Quarter and within a year was a weekend headliner with after-hours gigs on Bourbon Street.
-His style was anything acoustic, from Hank Williams to Ramblin’ Jack Elliot.
+His style was anything acoustic, from Hank Williams to Rambling Jack Elliot.

-SK at WinnipegSteve moved to Montreal to attend McGill University, where he co-founded the band Harlequin with violinist Joel Zifkin (The McGarrigle Sisters, Richard Thompson, and many others).
+Steve moved to Montreal to attend McGill University, where he co-founded the band Harlequin with violinist Joel Zifkin (The McGarrigle Sisters, Richard Thompson, and many others).
 The band started out performing early English ballads, playing its first gig at Redpath Hall in 1974.
-The trademark sound of the band was built around acoustic guitars and harmony vocals, complemented by Joel’s stunning violin work, on originals, traditional songs, and covers.
+The trademark sound of the band was built around acoustic guitars and harmony vocals, complemented by Joel’s stunning violin work on Steve’s originals, traditional songs, and covers.
 Harlequin was known for extended, intricate instrumental passages that featured Joel’s violin over Steve’s fingerpicked acoustic guitar.

 The band was home to more than a dozen members including Ellen Shizgal, Linda Morrison, Howard Engel, Jim Dobbins, Suzanne Unger, Liz Tanzey and Gilles Bernard.